andreasdominik/Susi/docs/src/pages/install.md

 Configuration of the NLU (natural language understanding) daemon.
-The default daemon is implemented in Julia and uses Regular Expressions for intent matching and capturing of slots values. sh sus
+The default daemon is implemented in Julia and uses Regular Expressions for intent matching and capturing of slots values.
 For more details see the NLU section of the docu.
 The NLU also reads the skill directory from the `[skills]` section to find skills.

-#### [tts]
-    insert the correct installation dir to susi.toml (/opt/Duckling/duckling) with the leading / to enforce absolute path.